Lorenz-127/PP3-task-tracker-cli/docs/README.md

 ### Continuous Integration

-While not explicitly shown in the image, our GitHub workflow likely includes continuous integration processes that run automated tests and checks on each pull request, ensuring code quality and functionality before merging.
+While not explicitly shown in the image, my GitHub workflow likely includes continuous integration processes that run automated tests and checks on each pull request, ensuring code quality and functionality before merging.

 This structured approach to version control and collaborative development ensures a high-quality, well-documented codebase that meets industry standards and facilitates efficient teamwork.